How to Improve Ankle Mobility: Pro Athlete Adam Kemp Tells

 - Description: Stretching the calf muscles improves flexibility and reduces tension, aiding in better ankle dorsiflexion.

-- Benefits: Enhances ankle dorsiflexion and overall lower leg flexibility.
+- Benefits: Improves ankle dorsiflexion and overall lower leg flexibility.

 - How to Perform: Stand facing a wall, place one foot back with the heel on the ground, and lean forward until a stretch is felt in the calf.
 Hold for 20-30 seconds, then switch legs.
 Repeat 2-3 times on each leg.